 Clayton Alderfer's (1969) Existence/Relatedness/Growth (ERG) Theory of Needs postulates that there are three groups of needs:

 - Existence - This group of needs is concerned with providing the basic requirements for material existence, such as physiological and safety needs.
 This need is satisfied by money earned in a job so that one may buy food, shelter, clothing, etc.

 - Relationships - This group of needs centers upon the desire to establish and maintain interpersonal relationships.
 Since people normally spend approximately half of their waking hours on the job, this need is normally satisfied to some degree by their coworkers.

 - Growth - These needs are partly met by learning opportunities, such as personal development, training, and new experiences.
 A person's job, career, or profession provides significant satisfaction of growth needs.

 Notice that Alderfer's ERG theory is built upon Maslow's, however it does differ.
 First he collapses it from five needs to three.
-And unlike Maslow, he did not see these needs as being a hierarchy in which one climbs up, but rather being more of a continuum:
+And unlike Maslow, he does not see these needs as being a hierarchy, but rather a continuum:

 While there has not been a lot of research on Alderfer's theory, most contemporary theories and related studies tend to give it stronger support than Maslow's theory.

 Vroom's Expectancy Theory (1964) states that an individual will act in a certain way based on the expectation (belief) that the act will be followed by a given outcome and on the attractiveness of that outcome to the individual.
 Several people, to include Porter and Lawler (1968), have modified this motivational model.
 Vroom's Expectancy Theory is written as a formula:

 Valence x Expectancy x Instrumentality = Motivation

 - Valence (Reward) = the amount of desire for a goal (What is the reward?)

 - Expectancy (Performance) = the strength of belief that work related effort will result in the completion of the task (How hard will I have to work to reach the goal?)